hanfeisun/ChiLin/docs/data_tool.rst

 **Developers**: in order to make sure they're using the right format of data and right version of tool to test

-**Users**: in order to know where they should go to download these data and tools
+**users**: in order to know where they should go to download these data and tools

 ====